imos/imos-lambda/README.md

-# imos-lambda
+# lambda-gcc
-Command to run a command on Amazon Lambda.
+GCC on Amazon Lambda.

-# Usage

-1. Set up Amazon Lambda.
-Add a function with the content of exec.js.
-2.